 Lemon juice- Adding lemon juice is what helps to extend the shelf-life of this jam.
 Without it, the jam would only be good for a few days, so make sure to not skip this ingredient.

 Chia seeds- We don't need a lot to make this simple jam recipe, but we do need some Chia seeds.
-These are healthy little seeds that, when wet, will expand in size and work as a binding agent, so instead of using pectin, we use chia seeds to give us that jam-like consistency.
+These are little seeds that, when wet, will expand in size and work as a binding agent, so instead of using pectin, we use chia seeds to give us that jam-like consistency.

-For the exact amounts needed, please see the recipe card below.
+For specific ingredients and measurements, please see the recipe card below.

-Wash fresh blueberries or use frozen blueberries and add them to a medium-sized pot over medium heat on the stove.
+Step 1: Wash fresh blueberries or use frozen blueberries and add them to a medium-sized pot over medium heat on the stove.

-Cook for about 6-8 minutes or until the blueberries are soft and mashable with the back of a spoon.
+Step 2: Cook for about 6-8 minutes or until the blueberries are soft and mashable with the back of a spoon.

-Remove from heat and use a potato masher to crush the blueberries.
+Step 3: Remove from heat and use a potato masher to crush the blueberries.
 You can mash them as much or as little as desired.

-Add in the lemon juice, stir, and return to heat.
+Step 4: Add in the lemon juice, stir, and return to heat.
 Bring the mixture to a boil.
 Remove from heat again.

-Stir in the chia seeds and honey and allow to cool.
+Step 5: Stir in the chia seeds and honey and allow to cool.

-Pour into an airtight container and keep stored in the fridge for up to 2 weeks.
+Step 6: Pour into an airtight container and keep stored in the fridge for up to 2 weeks.
 Jam should be fully thickened and ready to use after 4 hours in the fridge.

 🍴 Recipe Tips

-Storage Tips
+👩🏻🍳 Storage

-💭 FAQs
+💭 Recipe FAQs

 Yes, Splenda is a good sugar substitute option and sweetener for this jam recipe.